jkomoros/sudoku/cmd/dokugen-analysis/README.md

 (If you don't have a good internet connection and have saved db info in mock_data.secret.csv, then add -m to all of these)

+Note: now the preferred way to do this (once you have relativedifficulties generated) is just to use a-b-tester (see below).

 go run main.go mock_data.go -a -v -p > relativedifficulties.csv
 go run main.go mock_data.go -a -v -w -t -h relativedifficulties.csv > solves.csv